 Our Social Impact

 As a long standing organisation with over 200 employees, we believe we have the opportunity to make significant positive social impact, enabling our employees to live more fulfilled lives in a culture of inclusion, diversity and excellence.
-Our Social Impact Report tells the story of the ways in which we are using our inputs and activities to lead to outputs, outcomes and impacts in the lives of our beneficiaries.
+Our Altus Enterprises Social Impact Report tells the story of the ways in which we are using our inputs and activities to lead to outputs, outcomes and impacts in the lives of our beneficiaries.
+See below for some of our quantitative results.

 Our Leadership Team